 The Trees4Trees education programme covers a wide range of issues, from the best conditions for planting, to an understanding of the negative impact of deforestation.
 As well as practical agricultural support for farmers, Trees4Trees also provides wider education initiatives for their families.

 As a result, farmers have changed their approach, introducing crop circulation and the planting of other valuable crops.
 Timber cutting is now managed sustainably, ensuring long term prosperity for local communities and protecting the environment.

 See the trees you helped plant

-"Using their WIN, people who buy furniture from responsible suppliers signed up to Trees4Trees can trace where replacement trees are being grown,” says Mark Schmidt, a Trees4Trees spokesman.
-“The furniture tag lists their individual WIN which can be keyed into the Trees4Trees website.
-Using Google maps, customers are actually able to see where the trees have been planted, along with information about the farmer.
-So you can really feel part of the whole initiative."
+Using their WIN, which is located on the furniture tag, people who buy furniture from the Trees 4 Trees collection can trace where replacement trees are being grown.
+Enter the WIN onto the Trees4Trees website and using Google maps, customers are able to locate where the trees have been planted, along with information about the farmer growing them.

 George Barker (pictured centre), the great grandson of the company’s founder, recently spent time at the Trees 4 Trees project.

 See Daniel Saunders, Co-Founder, explain more about the work of Trees4Trees in this video